Every year Valentine’s Day is celebrated on 14thof February. It is the day of love and hence we can’t leave our children behind!

 So, he prohibited young men from marrying.
 However Saint Valentine saw this as an injustice and performed marriages for young lovers in secret, against the will of the emperor.
 On being discovered, Claudius ordered St. Valentine to be executed.

 Valentine’s day is about love and not necessarily love between a man and a woman.
 St. Valentine stood for love and justice.
-So when your children ask about this day, say it is the day to celebrate people who love you and thank them for making your life beautiful.

 Valentine’s Day Activities for Kids